Identifying Hot Trends & Topics from the Top Q1 Marketing Webinars

 2. Which days and times drew the most live attendees?

 Mid-week webinars dominate this list, with each of these top 10 events being held on a Tuesday, Wednesday, or Thursday.
-These findings are in line with data from our soon-to-be-released annual webinar benchmarks report (stay tuned!).
+These findings are in line with data from our annual webinar benchmarks report.
 If possible, avoid hosting webinars between Friday and Monday, as these days see far lower attendance rates.

 3. Are you making your webinars available to a global audience?